go140point6/pvpcoin-masternode-setup/readme.md

 3. Still in the control wallet, send pvpcoin to the address you generated in step 2 (Be 100% sure that you entered the address correctly.
 Make sure this is exactly 888 pvpcoin; No more, no less.).
 STOP!
 If using the -qt wallet, just use the Send tab like you normally would, no reason to do this from the debug console.
 If you are at all uncomfortable with this step on the -cli, use the -qt wallet.
 If you are on a system that doesn't have a working -qt (i.e. Pi), then move your wallet to a system that does to complete these steps.
 Once the control wallet is setup, simply move it back.

+You DID encrypt this wallet, didn't you?
+Don't forget to escape any special characters (see the top).
+The number after the passphrase is the time in seconds that the wallet remains unlocked, you only need it unlocked long enough to start up the masternode.
+And again, note the space in front of the command unlocking your wallet!
 ```
+ ./playervsplayercoin-cli walletpassphrase <mylongrandompassphrase> 120
 ./playervsplayercoin-cli sendtoaddress <pvpcoinaddress> 888
 ```
  - Be absolutely 100% sure that this is copied correctly.
 And then check it again.
 I cannot help you, if you send 888 pvpcoin to an incorrect address.